 As nonprofits continue to proliferate and competition for limited grant money runs high, consider staying with local foundations.
 Applying for grants from local foundations—especially as a new nonprofit focused solely on serving one community—serves a number of purposes.

 It’s easier to get your foot in the door with a small, local foundation than it is to try and break into a massive, national funder.
-It’s much easier to get their attention, to set a meeting and shake their hands, than to get air and face time with a much larger, more sophisticated foundation.
+You’re more likely to get the attention of a foundation working on a local level.
+It’s more realistic to set a meeting and shake their hands.
+It can be much more difficult to get face time with a much larger, more sophisticated foundation.

 And locally, you’re more likely to find connections between your board and the foundation’s trustees, staff, and board.
-Those connections can go a long way to getting your application looked at closely.
+Those connections can go a long way, and may mean the foundation is looking at your application more closely.
 As much as we like to think that all competitions are entirely merit-based and that everyone is on a level playing field, that line of thinking ignores the inherent politics of foundation grantmaking.
 Let’s be honest: foundations have friends, and those friends are often first in line for money.

 Interested in learning more about our grant writing services?
 Contact us.